aparshin/leaflet-boundary-canvas/README.md

 `crossOrigin` option (Boolean) should be set if you want to request CORS enabled images.
 It is not required for the plugin itself, but can be usefull for potential plugin extensions.

+`trackAttribution` option (Boolean) can be set to show layer's attribution only when map boundary intersects layer's geometry.
+Additional calculations are required after each map movement (critical for complex boundaries).

 ## Contruction from Other Layers

 There is a helper function to construct `L.TileLayer.BoundaryCanvas` based on already created `L.TileLayer` layer: